One Week Sicily Itinerary - Catania, Taormina, Etna, and the Val di Noto

 Day 7 - Catania and the Riviera dei Ciclopi

-If you could use some help coming up with the ideal plan for your visit, consider scheduling a Sicily travel consultation with one of our Local Experts.
+If you could use some help coming up with the ideal plan for your visit, consider scheduling a Sicily travel consultation with our Palermo-based local expert, Dania.

 How to get around